National Archives at Chicago FAQs

-A. If you're visiting to review microfilm or textual records that are 30 years old or older, use the entrance on the east side of the building that has a burgundy awning leading up to it.
-If you're visiting to review records less than 30 years old, such as a recent bankruptcy case file, use the main entrance near the flagpole.
-You'll need to sign in at either entrance.
+A. If you're visiting to review microfilm or textual records that are 30 years old or older, use the entrance on the east side of the building that has a gray awning leading up to it.

 Q. Can I bring my laptop/digital camera/scanner?

 A. You're welcome to bring a laptop, digital camera, or flat-bed scanner.
 However, we request that you contact us prior to your visit to discuss any limitations on using such equipment.

 A. Photocopies of textual records are $0.80 per page.
 There's a $20.00 minimum fee for mail orders.
 Reader-printer copies made from microfilm are $0.60 per page.
 A limited number of digital images can be made for $10.00 per image.
 See our fee schedule.

 Q. What materials can be brought into research rooms?

 A. For information on what materials can, or cannot, be brought into research rooms, see the Regulations for Using the National Archives.

 Q. I'd like to become a Volunteer or Intern.
 How do I apply?

 A. Great!
 If you're interested in learning more about these opportunities, see our Volunteer and Internship Opportunities page.